43+ Remote Learning Activities for K-12: 2026 Guide

 From lab investigations to community snapshots, students pair original photos with concise captions in a running Doc.
 Visual literacy and technical organization take center stage as the journal grows over time.

-Moving beyond static slides, these activities empower students to share their knowledge through dynamic multimedia and personal narrative.
+Moving beyond static slides, these activities empower students to share knowledge through dynamic multimedia and personal narrative.
 A study by the tech platform Kaltura found that 91% of educators believe video increases student satisfaction with their learning experience.
-This collection focuses on amplifying student voice by allowing them to create tutorials, pitches, and interactive visual aids.

 1. Interactive Presentation